 Thea became Chairwoman of the Board of Directors in January 2012.
-Thea is the mother of Cire' who was diagnosed with autism in 2000.
-Feeling the need to form an organisation that would bring about awareness in Autism, Thea along with another mother, Tricia Simons, founded their first Autism Charity (BASE) in February 2001.
-Thea held the posts of PR Officer for 6 years and then President during her last year with BASE.
-Being an avid advocate for autism services in Bermuda for over 6 years, in 2006 with the help of Tricia and sister Erica Smith, she co-founded Tomorrow's Voices.
-Her dream of parents having quality, direct hands-on therapy for their children with autism became a reality with the opening of the centre in October 2007.
-Since opening, Thea has seen Bermuda benefit from expert trainings and direct observations, which have directly benefited Bermuda’s children with Autism.
+Thea is the mother of one, Ciré, whom was diagnosed with autism in 2000.
+Feeling the need to form an organisation that would bring about awareness of Autism, Thea along with another mother, Tricia Simons, founded their first Autism Charity (BASE) in February 2001.
+Thea held the posts of Public Relations Officer for 6 years and then was nominated President during her last year of being on the board of BASE.
+Being an avid advocate for autism services in Bermuda for over 6 years, in 2006 with the help of Tricia and Thea’s sister Erica Smith, she co-founded the charity Tomorrow's Voices – Bermuda Autism Early Intervention Centre.
+Her dream of parents having quality, direct hands-on therapy for their children with autism became a reality with the opening of the Centre in October 2007.
+Apart from being co-founder of Tomorrow’s Voices, Thea has been on the Board of Directors since its inception.
+In January 2012 Thea was nominated as Chairwoman of the Board of Directors and currently remains in that role.
+Since opening Tomorrow’s Voices, Thea has seen Bermuda benefit from expert therapists, quality trainings and direct support, which have directly benefited Bermuda’s children with Autism.

 Mrs. Erica Smith

 Erica was involved with the development of Tomorrow's Voices from its beginnings.
 She was part of the project team responsible for bringing this dream into reality.
 She has been a member of the board of Tomorrow’s Voices since June 2007 and was Chair from March 2008 until December 2011.
 She has recently been elected as Deputy Chair.
-Erica is the the Executive Director of the Bermuda Economic Development Corporation (BEDC).
+Erica is the Executive Director of the Bermuda Economic Development Corporation (BEDC).
 Former leadership roles include the Director of the Economic Empowerment Zones Agency; the Director of Sustainable Development; Assistant Director of Planning; and National Director of the Duke of Edinburgh's Award in Bermuda.
 She has also run her own consultancy firm ERF Designs.
 Having been educated at Boston University, Howard University, and the University of Pennsylvania, she currently holds a Bachelors Degree in Architecture, a Masters Degree in City Planning, a Certificate in Urban Design, a Diploma in Supervision and Management, and is a Certified Urban Planner.
 She is an International Exchange Alumni of the US Department of State’s Bureau of Educational and Cultural Affairs and an alumni mentor with the Cherie Blair Foundation mentoring entrepreneurs globally.
 When not working with the local business sector, Erica is very engaged in the community.
 She is passionate about giving back to her country and feels her work with Tomorrow’s Voices is necessary divine work that is needed.
-She is committed to her role of lobbying for services, resources, and funding for children with autism specifically, as well as generally for those with special needs and other disabilities. show more...show less...
+She is committed to her role of lobbying for services, resources, and funding for children with autism specifically, as well as generally for those with special needs and other disabilities. show more...

 Ms. Angela Tota-Francis

-Ms. Angela Tota-Francis joined Tomorrow's Voices as a board member in 2010.
+Ms. Angela Tota-Francis joined Tomorrow's Voices as a Board Member in 2010.
 She is an experienced educator with over 25 years working with children aged 5 through 14.
 Ms. Tota-Francis has a demonstrated history of working in education and leadership with a commitment to student and school success.
 She is a strong education professional with a MA Organizational Management degree focused in Educational Leadership and Administration from Endicott College.
 She is an accomplished, innovative educator, facilitator and leader with a passion for education especially in the area of Mathematics.

 Mr. Joseph Cianflone

-A past volunteer in Tomorrow’s Voices Saturday Social Skill Group, Joe’s continued interest in organization’s mission led to his board nomination in 2012.
+A past volunteer in Tomorrow’s Voices Saturday Social Skill Group, Joe’s continued interest in the organization’s mission led to his board nomination in 2012.
 A native Montrealer, Joe graduated from Harvard College in 2007 with a joint-degree in Economics and Mathematics, cum laude with High Honors, as well as an MSc in Financial Economics from Oxford University's Saïd School of Business in 2008, where he was elected class president and named to the Dean's List.
 After internships at Goldman Sachs, Blackstone, and numerous Boston-area hedge funds, Joe worked from 2008 through 2013 at Orbis Investment Management, a Bermuda-based contrarian value asset manager.
 In 2013, Joe returned to Montreal and currently manages a portfolio at one of Canada's largest asset managers, PSP Investments.
-In addition to his work with Tomorrow's Voices, Joe serves as a director of the Harvard Club of Quebec, Co-President of the UCC Old Boys Association of Montreal, and Chairman of the Board for Rentlogic Corporation, LLC. show more...show less...
+In addition to his work with Tomorrow's Voices, Joe serves as a director of the Harvard Club of Quebec, Co-President of the UCC Old Boys Association of Montreal, and Chairman of the Board for Rentlogic Corporation, LLC. show more...

-Mrs. Robyn Bardgett
+Ms. Robyn Bardgett

-Robyn joined Tomorrow's Voices as a board member in April 2013.
+Robyn joined Tomorrow's Voices as a Board Member in April 2013.
 Robyn is a Media Communications Specialist with a fantastic eye for detail and a knack for and love of all things grammatical.
 She has risen from the fast-paced ranks of a busy news office to the challenging role as a sub editor at a lively publishing company.
 She currently works as a freelance writer and editor.

 Mr. Larry Williams

-Larry joined Tomorrow's Voices as a board member in January 2014.
+Larry joined Tomorrow's Voices as a Board Member in January 2014.
 Larry is currently the Assistant Director Development Management with the Bermuda Government’s Department of Planning having taken up this position for a second time when he returned to the department in September 2013.
 Larry oversees the Development Management Section of the Department of Planning which includes, Front Desk operation and Enforcement.